 Boy, this will be a quick transition.
 It’ll be sink or swim.

-In the car ride to our appointment, Dave briefed me on Giant and Matt, the candy category buyer.
+Dave briefed me on Giant and Matt, the candy category buyer, in the car ride to our appointment.
 He told me that Matt was one of the most stringent buyers in the Northeast.
-In his opinion, Matt was arrogant, very demanding and hard to get along with.
+In his opinion, Matt was arrogant, very demanding, and hard to get along with.
 He was ambitious and only approved innovation or promotions that made him look successful.
 No one at Hershey had been able to materially breakthrough with him.
 The most recent Key Account Manager was run over by Matt and was highly ineffective.

 The two company’s relationship was purely transactional with little hope of developing a strategic one.
 To complicate matters, our key competitor took advantage of Hershey’s challenges with Matt, and he showed a preference for their brands.
 It didn’t look or feel good having our key competitor beating us in our home market.

 Dave and I met Matt for lunch.
 Right off, Matt was defensive and began telling us all of the things that were wrong with Hershey’s customer service.
 He said we had great brands, but we didn’t deliver on promises; he’d throw us out if he didn’t absolutely need us.